1. Questions seeking information

 Time limits apply to the asking and answering of questions standing order 72(3):

-- the asking of a question or a supplementary question may not exceed one minute;
+- the asking of a question may not exceed one minute;

-- the answering of a question may not exceed four minutes;
+- the answering of a question may not exceed two minutes;

 - the answering of a supplementary question may not exceed one minute.